Skip to content

 Any meaningful experience on the web has a form.
 Whether it’s a form made of text boxes, toggles, buttons, checkboxes, or touchable widgets, web developers need to be purposeful about forms to make users happy and increase conversions.

 HTML5 introduced new features for web forms.
 Identifying input purpose via autocomplete attributes makes easier and faster form filling experiences for everyone entering personal or payment information.
-New input types, inputmode, and pattern attributes help users enter data accurately and efficiently.
+New input type, inputmode, and pattern attributes help users enter data accurately and efficiently.

 Input width makes it easy to guide sighted users